top of page

 Jack’s lips curved into a tired smile at her cousin’s brutally honest remark.
 But his eyes remained fixed on her.

 “I know.
 But if she can learn to control it again, she won’t need to be a warrior.
-She should be the most powerful being in this kingdom.”
+She should be the most powerful being in this kingdom.
+If only she would accept that . . .”

 Charlotte, meanwhile, was running out of space.
 The arena felt smaller with every breath.
 Vines lashed out around her, trying to keep him back, but Hoche pressed forward, relentless.

 She knew what to do.
 Make the vines thicker.
 More numerous.
 Stronger.
 But she couldn’t.
-She could awaken towering trees, make vegetables swell large.
+She could awaken towering trees, make vegetables swell.
 But fine control—delicate, exacting restraint—was like grasping a tiny bead with a thick glove.

-The magic inside her began to swell—no longer obedient.
-Sparks of golden light cracked and flared around her, raw magic seeking escape.
+Surrender would be easier—but a stubborn spark of pride refused to let her yield.
+Her face twisted, and the magic inside her began to swell—no longer obedient.
+Sparks of golden light cracked and flared from her hands, raw magic seeking escape.

 Jack, watching from the sidelines, began to move forward—but then paused.